23-24 SEASON PASSES NOW AVAILABLE!

 Rauschl’s Revenge ski trail is opened up. $700,000 is invested into the ski hill by co-owners Neal and Mary Ann Mix.

 Over the next few years, the Mixes attempt to find financing to work on developing the Master Plan but are unsuccessful in raising the Capital necessary to continue upgrading and expanding the facility.
-The Mixes put the ski area up for sale after numerous attempts to find capital for improvements but no potential buyers came to the rescue.
+Neal Mix put the ski area lease up for sale after numerous attempts to find capital for improvements.
+No potential buyers came to the rescue.

 The next decade sees minimal improvements and advancement towards the 1984 Master Plan as intended due to financial troubles.